Abdul-AA/Multitask-Learning-House-Price-and-Category-Prediction/README.md

 The challenge of this project is two-fold: to predict the sale price of houses and to classify them into categories based on age, building type, and renovation status.
 The goal is to develop a predictive model that can handle multiple output variables and exploit commonalities and differences between tasks to improve prediction accuracy and model efficiency.

 ## Hypothesis
-We hypothesize that the integration of house characteristics, such as building type and renovation history, into a unified model can significantly enhance the prediction performance over separate models handling each task independently.
+The integration of house characteristics, such as building type and renovation history, into a unified model can significantly enhance the prediction performance over separate models handling each task independently.
 This hypothesis is based on the premise that certain features will have shared influence across both regression and classification tasks, leading to more robust and generalizable predictions.

 ## Dataset
 The dataset utilized in this analysis is the ["House Prices - Advanced Regression Techniques"](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) from Kaggle.
 In addition to the original features, this project introduces a new categorical variable, 'House Category', derived from the 'House Style', 'Bldg Type', 'Year Built', and 'Year Remod/Add' features.
 The categorization is as follows: